-With the trebling of the cap on UK tuition fees trebling in 2012, it can work out much cheaper to study abroad for your degree.
-Most universities in mainland Europe charge considerably less in tuition fees, while a number of universities in Germany and Netherlands are free to study at!
+Since the trebling of the cap on UK tuition fees trebling in 2012, it can work out much cheaper to study abroad for your degree.

 If you choose to study abroad for a year as part of your UK university degree, in most cases you will simply need to pay for the tuition at the foreign University, rather than pay for another year at your UK university.
 This can be done through Student Finance, if you have already taken a student loan, as they will loan you the money to pay your foreign tuition fees.